 "And the vice-president should be a part of it."

-"Damn it, Yoshimi, you know as well as any of us that Mokuba isn't old enough to act as vice-president.
-The position will be his, I have made sure of it, and I have absolutely no problem with giving it to him...on his eighteenth birthday."
+"Damn it, Yoshimi!
+You know as well as any of us that Mokuba isn't old enough to act as vice-president.
+The position will be his, I have made sure of it, and I have absolutely no problem with giving it to him . . . in ten years."

 Seto was unused to this kind of resistance.
 More to the point, he was unused to Akiko being so forward, so adamant, about anything.
 He had been so sure, so convinced, that he had made the right decision, and the head of the Kaiba Corporation was not a man known to second-guess his decisions once they were made.